* Raises $1.63 bln after pricing at top of range -sources

 * Deal values firm at $23.8 bln

-* Sharp rise from $15 bln value after April funding round (Adds details on deal, analyst quote, background)
+* Sharp rise from $15 bln value after April funding round (Adds Pinduoduo declined to comment on pricing)

 The pricing values money-losing Pinduoduo - which counts Chinese internet giant Tencent Holdings Ltd as a main backer - at $23.8 billion including all outstanding share options, compared with a valuation of $15 billion following a funding round in April.

 The fast-growing company allows consumers to group together to get better discounts from merchants selling goods as varied as clothes, kitchenware and gadgets.
 It offered about 85.6 million ADS or about 6.8 percent of its enlarged share capital, at $16 to $19 each.

 Pinduoduo declined to comment on the pricing.
 The people declined to be named because they were not authorized to speak to the media.

 Pinduoduo is the latest Chinese tech firm tapping international capital markets to bolster coffers amid ever-intensifying competition with domestic rivals, notably e-commerce heavyweights Alibaba Group Holding Ltd and JD.com Inc.

 It is also joining several sizable Chinese listings in New York this year even as Sino-U.S. trade tensions involving tit-for-tat tariffs rattle global markets.

 Chinese video streaming service provider iQiyi Inc raised $2.42 billion from a Nasdaq IPO in March, and Tencent Music Entertainment, China's largest music-streaming firm, aims to raise up to 4 billion in a U.S. IPO planned for October.

 Set up by former Google engineer Colin Huang in 2015, Pinduoduo will begin trading on Nasdaq under the symbol PDD on Thursday.